Doris Speed: Coronation Street

 Speed was originally on a three-week contract, first appearing in the December 1960 opening episode.
 However, she went on to appear in 1,746 episodes of Coronation Street, and was one of only a handful of original cast members still appearing in the 1980s.
 In 1983, the Daily Mirror published a story revealing that Speed was 15 years older than she publicly claimed she was (though her birth certificate, which showed she was born in 1899 and not 1914 as she had always claimed, was not printed alongside the story).
 "It broke her spirit completely," a friend said, adding "she would never go back on the Street after that."
 Whilst filming, Speed collapsed, and was taken to hospital, suffering from stomach pains.
 At home, she said that she had every intention of returning to Coronation Street after she had recovered.
 However, her ill health meant she stayed at home; her hearing also declined, and she became reclusive.
 Speed's last broadcast appearance on Coronation Street was during the episode shown on 12 October 1983.

 In 1985, her house was burgled while she was asleep.
 Following this, Speed went into hospital, and would never return to her home in Chorlton-cum-Hardy.
 She made her last appearance as Annie Walker during the 1988 ITV Telethon, looking "frail but happy" behind the bar.
 Aged 91, Speed appeared on a 1990 television programme to mark thirty years of Coronation Street.
 Helped on stage by the host, Cilla Black, Speed was given a standing ovation from the Coronation Street cast present.

 Speed's final television appearance was an interview given with actor Ken Farrington, who played her on-screen son Billy, in 1993.

 In the fictional drama The Road to Coronation Street about the creation of the soap, broadcast by the BBC in 2010 as a tribute to the fiftieth anniversary of the first episode of Coronation Street, Speed was portrayed by Celia Imrie.

 Honours

 Speed was awarded the MBE in 1977.
 Two year later, Speed received a Pye Television Award for Outstanding Contribution to Television.
 She was also an honorary member of the Licensed Victuallers' Association.

+She was recognized with a Heritage plaque by the The Heritage Foundation placed outside Manchester's Granada Studios in 2000.
+She was later recognized with a Bronze plaque by Manchester City Council in 2011.